Why the Honor Roll

 - Have an opportunity to mentor other companies who want to learn from your organization

-Organizations that join the Community of Caring will automatically receive the above benefits plus many more, including additional visibility and recognition, leadership and governance opportunities, and valuable resources such as the Companies That Care employee engagement survey.
+Organizations are invited to join the Community of Caring to receive not only the above benefits but also many more, including additional visibility and recognition, leadership and governance opportunities, and valuable resources such as the Companies That Care employee engagement survey and best practices research.

 Why be on a list?